ashwath-karthikeyan/path-planning-algorithms/README.md

-# Path Planning for a Dubin's Car Model
+# Sampling-Baesed Path Planning for a Dubin's Car Model

-Visualization of Various Path Planning Algorithms for a Non-Holonomic Autonomous Vehicle
+Visualization of Various Sampling-Based Path Planning Algorithms for a Non-Holonomic Autonomous Vehicle